Xilinx/xup_vitis_network_example/README.md

 ## Clone this repository

-Build the examples by cloning the repository.
+Get everything you need by cloning the repository, recursively.

 ```sh
 git clone https://github.com/Xilinx/xup_vitis_network_example.git --recursive
 ```

-## Common infrastructure
+## Common Infrastructure

 This section provides a brief overview of the common infrastructure needed for the examples to work.
 The examples rely on the same underlying infrastructure, which is `cmac` and `network_layer` kernels.